jonathanstowe/MessagePack-Class/README.md

 is particularly efficient for transmission over a network or file storage.

-This module provides a role that allows for the direct serialization of a Perl 6 object to a MessagePack binary blob and the deserialization of that blob back to a Perl 6 object of the same type with the same attribute values.
+This module provides a role that allows for the direct serialization of a Raku object to a MessagePack binary blob and the deserialization of that blob back to a Raku object of the same type with the same attribute values.

 Under the hood it uses [Data::MessagePack](https://github.com/pierre-vigier/Perl6-Data-MessagePack)